 Next, it's time to prepare your dipping station for breading and coating!
 To one bowl, add your flour, onion powder, and garlic powder.
 Stir to combine.

 In another bowl, add your eggs and milk and whisk together to combine.

 In your third bowl, add the panko.

-Take the squash and dip first in the flour mixture, coating both sides of the squash.
+Take the sliced summer squash and dip first in the flour mixture, coating both sides of the squash.
 Then dip in the egg mixture, and finally the panko, trying to get as much panko coating the squash as possible.
 Repeat for all the squash slices.

-Add as a single layer in your air fryer.
+Add as a single layer in your air fryer basket.